Date of Award:

 Master of Science (MS)

 Laine, Caroline M., "An Assessment of Vegetation Metrics and Plot Types to Measure Seasonal Variation and Grazing Effects on Riparian Plant Communities" (2011).
-All Graduate Theses and Dissertations.
-Paper 1091.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+1091.